LauraBrogan/Machine-Learning-Statistics-2021-Assessment/README.md

 ## Whats contained in the repository
 This repository contains the following files:

++ requirements.txt- file to enable user to quickly run the notebook
 + Licence file
++ Scikit-learn.ipynb - Jupyter notebook
-+ 2020 Programming Assignment.ipynb - Jupyter notebook
++ Scipy-stats.ipynb - Jupyter notebook
 + README.md - This document
-+ powerproduction.csv - data file
++ assessment(20).pdf - PDF File with Assessment Instructions

 ## Running the Jupyter Notebook 2
 The Jupyter Notebook App can be launched by clicking on the Jupyter Notebook icon installed by Anaconda in the start menu (Windows) or by typing in a terminal (cmd on Windows): jupyter notebook This will launch a new browser window (or a new tab) showing the Notebook Dashboard, a sort of control panel that allows (among other things) to select which notebook to open.